Atticus Ross: Music

-Ross came to notice in the mid-1990s as a programmer for Tim Simenon's Bomb the Bass during the period of the albums Unknown Territory and Clear.
+Ross came to notice in the mid-1990s as a synthesizer programmer for Tim Simenon's Bomb the Bass during the period of the albums Unknown Territory and Clear.
 He worked on a number of production and remix projects with Simenon, as well as forming a collaborative relationship with Barry Adamson.
 He programmed The Negro Inside Me and Oedipus Schmoedipus, and produced As Above So Below before forming his own band, 12 Rounds, with his wife Claudia Sarne and Adam Holden.
 They released two albums, Jitterjuice and My Big Hero.
 A third full-length album was produced by Trent Reznor, but was ultimately never finished.
 Three songs from that album have since been released on the band's website.

 Ross moved to the United States in 2000, and as of 2002 was working alongside Reznor for his side project Tapeworm.
 He has been credited as a producer and/or programmer on the Nine Inch Nails albums With Teeth, Year Zero, Ghosts I–IV (on which he was a co-writer), The Slip, and Hesitation Marks.
 He has worked with Reznor in numerous other capacities, including work with Saul Williams and Zack de la Rocha, and they co-produced tracks for a reformed Jane's Addiction with Alan Moulder in 2009.

 Other work has included two co-productions with Joe Barresi, the Loverman EP Human Nurture and Coheed and Cambria's Year of the Black Rainbow, as well as albums for Korn.
 He has also produced tracks or created remixes for such artists as Grace Jones, Perry Farrell, and Telepathe.
 In May 2010, he appeared in a cryptic video and was named as a member of a secret project, later revealed to be How to Destroy Angels, a collaboration between Reznor and his wife Mariqueen Maandig.
 In 2016, Ross composed an original score titled 'The Journey' for FIFA 17's new single-player story campaign mode.
 In 2020, he co-produced and co-wrote one track on Jehnny Beth's To Love Is to Live.
 In 2021, Ross and Reznor produced and co-wrote Halsey's album If I Can't Have Love, I Want Power.